-- 19. Leicester City Council has engaged constructively, actively and on an ongoing basis with the County Council, other neighbouring authorities, the LLEP and other bodies.
-The collaborative work on the SGP also exemplifies this. - 20.
-A Joint Position Statement relating to Leicester's Housing and Employment Land Needs published on 14 September 2020 was signed up to by all ten partners.
-This sets out how authorities continue to work together to accommodate a potential unmet need for housing and employment land identified in the draft Local Plan. - 21.
-To ensure that the Leicester and Leicestershire Housing Market Area (HMA) housing and employment need is fulfilled up to 2036 a Statement of Common Ground is being produced and will be signed in due course by each local authority within Leicester and Leicestershire.
-It is anticipated this will be completed in 2021.
+- 33. Leicester City Council has engaged constructively, actively and on an ongoing basis with the County Council, other neighbouring authorities, the LLEP (Leicester and Leicestershire Enterprise Partnership) and other bodies.
+The collaborative work on the SGP also exemplifies this. - 34.
+All ten partners signed up to a Joint Position Statement relating to Leicester's Housing and Employment Land Needs which was published on 14 September 2020.
+This sets out how authorities will continue to work together to accommodate a potential unmet need for housing and employment land identified in the draft Local Plan.

+35. To ensure that the Leicester and Leicestershire Housing Market Area (HMA) housing and employment need is fulfilled up to 2036 a Statement of Common Ground is being produced, to be submitted to each local authority within Leicester and Leicestershire for agreement.
+It is expected this will be completed in 2021.